dpflann/slpeople/README.md

 # Development

 This application uses Docker to manage compilation, testing, and locally running the server.
+Ensure Go is properly installed and that this repo is in your specified go path.
+For example on macOS, the go path will usually be `/Users/<you!>/go`, and this project would live in `/Users/<you!>/go/src/github.com/slpeople`.

 # Requirements and Dependencies
 - Go